|

-The first time we walked into a tasting room with our two kids they were two and four-years-old.
+The first time families like ours walk into a tasting room with kids—ours were two and four-years-old—it can feel daunting to make wine tasting kid friendly.
 We were on holiday near San Diego, California and felt it was a must… We only stayed for one flight, which we shared and quickly departed when a bachelorette party entered the tasting room.
 Not because our kids were acting up, but in fear that they would.
 Later that evening – while sipping a California Cab – we reflected on the experience of wine tasting with kids.
 Our girls had been amazing.
 It was us who were nervous.

 The ultimate guide for wine tasting with the kids - it can be done.